stencila/stencila/typescript/README.md

 # Stencila Types

-**TypeScript types for the Stencila Schema**
+**JavaScript classes and TypeScript types for the Stencila Schema**

 ## 👋 Introduction

-This is the `@stencila/types` NPM package which provides TypeScript types for types in the [Stencila Schema](https://github.com/stencila/stencila/tree/main/schema#readme).
+This is the `@stencila/types` NPM package which provides JavaScript classes and TypeScript types representing types in the [Stencila Schema](https://github.com/stencila/stencila/tree/main/schema#readme).

 ## 📦 Install